Prasanna300/crc_16/README.md

 # Key Features
   - Lookup Table (LUT) Approach:
      Utilizes a precomputed 256-entry LUT for rapid CRC updates, reducing combinational complexity compared to bit-serial architectures.

   - Pipelined Architecture:
-Employs a multi-stage pipeline with register stages (stage1_crc, stage2_crc, stage3_crc, stage4_crc) to increase computation speed and support higher clock frequencies, making it suitable for high-speed, high-bandwidth applications.
+         Employs a multi-stage pipeline with register stages (stage1_crc, stage2_crc, stage3_crc, stage4_crc) to increase computation speed and support higher clock frequencies, making it suitable for high-  speed, high-bandwidth applications.

   - Dual-Clock Support:
            Supports two independent clocks (clk1 and clk2), facilitating integration into multi-clock domain systems and providing further optimization opportunities.

    - Immediate CRC Output:
           CRC is computed and available on the output with minimal latency due to the efficient pipeline stages.

   - Parameterizable Polynomial:
          Implemented with the standard CRC-16 polynomial (0x8005), but the design can be adapted to other polynomials with minimal changes.

 # Technical Highlights
  - Parallel CRC-16 Calculation